spencewenski/pebble_grouped_timers/README.md

 ## Navigating the incomplete UI
 ### How do I create a timer?
 1. In the Main window, either:
-  a. select a timer group from the list, or
+  a.
+Select a timer group from the list, or
-  b. create a timer group by selecting the "New Group" option
+  b.
+Create a timer group by selecting the "New Group" option.
-2. Select the "New Timer" option
+2. Select the "New Timer" option.
-3. Edit the

 ### How do I use the Timer Edit window?
 The Timer Edit window currently doesn't visually indicate which field is